 The Feel: Dry oils do exist

 Of course, the idea that an oil can profess to be non-greasy is absurd—greasiness is oiliness and oils are, by nature, oily.
 But this one does have a drier sort of finish to it, which you can feel as you rub a little between your fingers.
-There's gentle friction at play, which you know means it won't slip and slide over the skin, but should sit nicely in place until it's time to sink in.
-And speaking of sinking in, this oil absorbs lightening fast, so no worries of it wrecking your pillowcases or staining your robe.
+There's gentle friction at play, which you know means it won't slip and slide over the skin but should sit nicely in place until it's time to sink in.
+And speaking of sinking in, this oil absorbs lightning fast, so no worries of it wrecking your pillowcases or staining your robe.

 Still convinced it'll wreak havoc with your overenthusiastic sebum glands?
 It's counterintuitive, but applying oil actually tricks the skin into thinking that it's already made enough of its own, so in time, it's believed oil can train your skin to be less oily—go figure.